Cesar19Augusto/Cesar19Augusto/README.md

 My name is Cesar Augusto, I'm 22 years old and I'm a software developer.

--🌱 I'm currently learning C#.
+-🌱 I'm currently learning JavaScript, ReactJS, TyperScript, C#.

 -💬 Studying with a focus on being a Fullstack.